textlint-rule/textlint-rule-no-dead-link-fork/ReadMe.md

 ### checkRelative
 Enable the dead link checks against relative URIs.
-Note that you also have to specify the `baseURI`.
+Note that you also have to specify the `baseURI` to work this option.

 ### baseURI
 The base URI to use for all relative URIs contained within a document.